peaspls/coingiraffe/README.md

 ## Install
 Install the packages.
 ```
 npm i
 ```

 ## Run
-Run a local web server listening on http://localhost:1234/ and listen for file changes.
+Run a local web server listening
 ```
 npm run dev
 ```

 ## Build for production
-Build the frontend with the destination folder set to 'dist'.
+Build the frontend with the destination folder set to 'build\'.
 ```
 npm run build
 ```